Lynx photographed in Washington’s Kettle Range

 One of five wild cats native to North American, lynx are considered threatened under the Endangered Species Act in the lower 48 states.
 Washington is home to one of the last Canada lynx populations remaining in the western United States, where their range includes the North Cascades and Loomis State Forest extending east to the Columbia Highlands, including the Kettle River Range and Selkirk Mountains.

 In 2014 under the leadership of National Fish and Wildlife Foundation and a suite of other partners, Conservation Northwest formed the Working for Wildlife Initiative to restore and conserve the linkage between the Cascades and Kettle River Range for lynx with a goal for robust populations and intact habitat on either side.
 The collaborative Initiative between conservationists, state and federal agencies, Native American tribes, and local conservation districts also supports other wildlife from mule deer to sharp-tailed grouse.

-With the support of this initiative, public and private scientists (including our own Citizen Wildlife Monitoring Project) established a remote camera research effort in both the North Cascades and the Kettles to document the presence of lynx and increase our understanding of these populations.
+With the support of this initiative, public and private scientists (including our own Community Wildlife Monitoring Project) established a remote camera research effort in both the North Cascades and the Kettles to document the presence of lynx and increase our understanding of these populations.
 The images captured by the WSU researchers in August are the first concrete evidence of Canada lynx in the Kettle River Range from this effort.